dfrappart/dfrappart.github.io/_posts/2024-07-29-Not_getting_lost_in_the_service_mesh_and_gamma_k8s_stuffs.markdown

 We also have multi-feature one in all approach with some CNI (Did I already talked about [Cilium](https://docs.cilium.io/en/stable/)?&#129300;)

-**schemacurrentmesh**

-It's still difficult to adopt fully a kubernetes approach now with all those evolution.
+It's still difficult to adopt fully a kubernetes approach now with all those evolutions.
 In my humble opinion, the best way is still the iterative way.
 We probably do not need all the features from the begining so it's ok to not choose a service mesh-ish implementation (and it may never be the case depending on the hosting governance).
 It's not ok to not keep up at least with the new concepts that will impact the hosting choice, or the operating model or... whatever your humble tech guy may not think about now.

 So what's next?
 From my side, more exploration of tech feature that may be useful in the environment I interact with.
 At my level, that's the most I can do ^^